MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 # LB2_project_Group_7
-The table of our result
+#This table summarizes the dataset process for analysis:

 <table>
   <thead>